 What is Spot Factoring? – Selective Invoice Finance

-Spot factoring also known as single invoice finance which is a flexible and affordable way to raise money against your customer invoices.
+Spot factoring, selective invoice factoring is also known as single invoice finance which is a flexible and affordable way to raise money against your customer invoices.
 In principle, it’s the same as standard invoice factoring but offers advantages to certain types of business.
 If your company doesn’t require a constant source of working capital, carries out large projects, or only has a few customers, then spot factoring might be for you.
 It’s a quick and reliable way to obtain a cash advance on invoices if your customer is creditworthy, and has a good reputation for paying on time.
+Selective invoice finance is a perfect funding option for any company that wishes to only fund part of their ledger.

 If your company doesn’t require a constant source of working capital, carries out large projects, or only has a few customers, then spot factoring might be for you.
 It’s a quick and reliable way to obtain a cash advance on invoices if your customer is creditworthy, and has a good reputation for paying on time.